deezzzi/Befluencer/README.md

 ## Onboarding overlay (dashboard)

-An onboarding modal appears 5 seconds after the dashboard loads (first visit only).
-It is implemented as a shared overlay with five steps.
+An onboarding "Tour" can appear ~5 seconds after the dashboard loads (first visit only).
+It is implemented as a shared overlay with four steps:

+- Step 1: Centered welcome modal with blurred backdrop
+- Step 2: Tooltip for Notifications (bell)
+- Step 3: Tooltip for Profile
+- Step 4: Tooltip for Side Panel (final, with Close)

+Only Step 1 applies a blurred/dimmed backdrop; Steps 2–4 are anchored tooltips without blur.
 Code lives in `src/app/shared/onboarding/`.

-Illustration assets go under `src/assets/onboarding/`.
+For detailed behavior, anchors, and extension guidance, see `documentation.md`.